 Did You Know?

-One of a number of films from the era of the late 1970s and early 1980s where Robby Benson
+One of several films from the late 1970s and early 1980s, in which Robby Benson

-is seen partaking in a sports pastime.
+is seen partaking in a physically strenuous pastime.
 In Ice Castles

 You know, looking for working can be a real gas.

 [goes inside the house

 What are you talking about?

 [peeking out the door

 I got lucky.
 I also got a job.